-My research is motivated by my experiences as an elementary school teacher in an economically disadvantaged community in New Orleans.
-My students and their families inspired me to conduct research focused on informing the development of interventions and policies to support positive child development in high-risk, low-income communities.
-In particular, I was struck by the resilience of some students who thrived despite the odds, and by the extensive involvement of multiple family members in the lives of young children.
-My goal is to understand how to leverage these strengths to conduct research to inform policy that ultimately improves the life chances of young children from economically disadvantaged communities.
-In addition, I am interested in understanding how culture shapes parenting, family relationships, and child development.
+My research is motivated by my experiences as an elementary school teacher in an economically disadvantaged community.
+My students and their families inspired me to conduct research focused on informing the development of interventions and policies to support positive child development in marginalized low-income communities.
+In particular, I was struck by the resilient outcomes of some students who thrived despite the odds, and by the extensive involvement of multiple family members in the lives of young children.
+My goal is to understand how to leverage these strengths to conduct research to inform policy and program development that ultimately improves the life chances of caregivers and young children from economically disadvantaged communities.
+In addition, I am interested in understanding how context shapes parenting, family relationships, and child development.

 - Grandparent-grandchild relationships

 Broadly, my research program considers how individual characteristics and larger cultural and socioeconomic contexts influence caregiver well-being, parenting and coparenting behaviors, early teacher-child relationships, and early childhood development.
 My focus is on identification of family strengths among disadvantaged families.

 Specifically, my research focuses on understanding how caregivers, including parents, support network members, grandmothers and teachers, influence young children directly through interactions with children, and indirectly through relationships with each other.
 Considering other family members or adults who play significant support and caregiving roles is especially relevant to child development in disadvantaged and minoritized communities.

 Typologies of Family Partnerships in Head Start: Links to Children’s School Readiness.
 This secondary data analysis project, which focuses on the ways families and teachers work together to impact the school readiness of children attending Head Start, was funded by the Administration for Children and Families.Collaborators include Katherine Paschall (Child Trends) and Ann Mastergeorge (Texas Tech University).